 | Cases under age 45 | Less than 1% |

-This delay explains why mesothelioma cases are still rising in some demographics—we’re now seeing disease from exposures that occurred in the 1970s and 1980s.
+This delay explains why mesothelioma cases are still rising in some demographics.
+Disease is emerging now from exposures that occurred in the 1970s and 1980s.

 |---|---|

-About 20% of mesothelioma cases involve no direct occupational exposure.
-Many of these are family members—especially wives and children—who were exposed to asbestos fibers brought home on workers’ clothing, skin, and hair.
+A meaningful share of cases, especially among women, involve no direct occupational exposure.
+Many of these are family members exposed to asbestos fibers brought home on workers’ clothing, skin, and hair.
+Environmental exposure near mines or processing facilities also contributes.

 The Veterans Crisis

-One-third of all mesothelioma patients in the United States are military veterans.
-This isn’t coincidence—it’s the result of decades of heavy asbestos use across every branch of the armed forces.
+One-third of all people with mesothelioma in the United States are military veterans.
+This isn’t coincidence.
+It’s the result of decades of heavy asbestos use across every branch of the armed forces.

 |---|---|